bazelbuild/bazel/site/docs/remote-caching.md

 You may also need configure authentication, which is specific to your chosen server.

-You may want to add these flags in a `.bazelrc` file so that you don’t need to specify them every time you run Bazel.
+You may want to add these flags in a `.bazelrc` file so that you don't need to specify them every time you run Bazel.
 Depending on your project and team dynamics, you can add flags to a `.bazelrc` file that is:

 * On your local machine
-* In your project’s workspace, shared with the team
+* In your project's workspace, shared with the team
 * On the CI system

 ### Read from and write to the remote cache